-Jesse Sheidlower is currently the President of the American Dialect Society.
+Jesse Sheidlower is currently the Past President of the American Dialect Society.
 He is the author of The F-Word, a detailed historical study of the word fuck.
 He has been profiled on the front page of The New York Times and on 60 Minutes, and New York Magazine has named him one of the 100 smartest people in New York.
 Gawker has called him "the very definition of geek hot."
 He has been an editor at the Oxford English Dictionary, chiefly responsible for American and Canadian vocabularly, and for the Random House Reference Department, specializing in slang and new words.
 While there he was also project editor of the Historical Dictionary of American Slang.

 He has written about language for a wide range of publications, including The New York Times, The Atlantic Monthly, Harper's Magazine, Lingua Franca, Playboy, Esquire, Bookforum, and various scholarly journals, including American Speech, Dictionaries (journal of the Dictionary Society of North America), and The Journal of English Linguistics.
 He is a regular contributor to Slate, and is frequently quoted in the press on language matters.
 He has given talks at universities, conferences, and bookstores around the world.

 He was graduated with special honors in English from the University of Chicago (having been a Classics major until the last minute), and did graduate work in the Department of Anglo-Saxon, Norse and Celtic at Cambridge University.

 He lives in Manhattan.

 In general, he is not a fan of using "About" pages to discuss personal information that most people probably don't care about.
 However, it seems to be the thing, at least to a certain extent, and I'd rather put this here under my control than elsewhere under, say, Facebook's, so, in brief, and shifting to the first person: